7 Chakras: What You Need to Know About Chakra Alignment

 - Apply eucalyptus essential oil at bedtime

-- Mediate with the mantra Ham
+- Meditate with the mantra Ham

-- Concentrate on these positions into your yoga practice: Fish, Lion and neck stretches and shoulder openers like Supported Shoulderstand, Camel, Bridge Pose, and Plow Pose
+- Concentrate on these positions into your yoga practice: Fish, Lion, and neck stretches and shoulder openers like Supported Shoulderstand, Camel, Bridge Pose, and Plow Pose

 THIRD EYE CHAKRA